SydneyGH/RoboFriends/README.md

 # RoboFriends
-A simple tool built using React, where you can search though a group of friends.
+A simple tool built using React, where you can search through a group of friends.

 <!--## Table of Contents -->